generalMG/MetadataDocumentParser/README.md

   - **JSON format**: Standard JSON export when needed
   - Built-in token comparison to measure savings

+## What is TOON?

+**TOON (Token-Oriented Object Notation)** is a space-efficient data format designed specifically for LLM input.
+It reduces token counts by 10-60% compared to JSON while remaining human-readable and structurally similar.

+**Key Benefits:**
+- **Token Efficiency**: 30-60% fewer tokens than JSON for typical PDF data
+- **Cost Savings**: Reduced API costs when sending data to LLMs
+- **Better Context Usage**: More content fits in the same context window
+- **Easy to Use**: Drop-in replacement for JSON export with `format="toon"` parameter

+**When to use TOON vs JSON:**
+- Use **TOON** (default) when preparing data for LLM input, API calls, or when token efficiency matters
+- Use **JSON** when you need standard JSON for interoperability with existing tools or APIs that require JSON format

 ## Supported Libraries

 ### Text Extraction